-- As a central property, PC+ combines in a single framework qualitative as well as quantitative uncertainty, both about the effects of actions and about the initial situation of the world.
-Here, qualitative uncertainty is represented by forming a set of possible alternatives, while quantitative uncertainty is expressed through a probability distribution on a set of possible sets of possible alternatives. - We define a formal semantics of PC+ by interpreting probabilistic action descriptions in PC+ as probabilistic transitions as in partially observable Markov decision processes (POMDPs) [11].
+• We define a formal semantics of PC+ by interpreting probabilistic action descriptions in PC+ as probabilistic transitions as in partially observable Markov decision processes (POMDPs) [11].
 However, it is important to point out that these probabilistic transitions are between sets of states rather than single states.
 It is this which allows to handle qualitative uncertainty in addition to the quantitative probabilistic uncertainty as in POMDPs.
 Differently from standard POMDPs, our approach here only allows for observations without noise, but not for noisy sensing.
-It also does not deal with costs/rewards of actions. - We define histories and their belief states in $P\mathcal{C}+$.
+It also does not deal with costs/rewards of actions.

+- We define histories and their belief states in PC+.
 Informally, a history h is a sequence of actions and observations, which are labeled with a reasoning modality over sets of states.
 It has an associated belief state, which comprises possible sets of states and probabilistic information to describe the qualitative and quantitative knowledge about h.
-Note that such belief states model partial observability. - We show how to express a number of important problems in probabilistic reasoning about actions (namely, the problems of prediction, postdiction, and planning; see especially [18, 12, 7]) in terms of belief states in $P\mathcal{C}+$.
+Note that such belief states model partial observability.
+Moreover, we present a compact representation of belief states, which is based on the notion of a context to encode possible sets of states, and prove a representation theorem, which can be exploited in implementation. - We show how to express a number of important problems in probabilistic reasoning about actions (namely, the problems of prediction, postdiction, and planning; see especially [19, 12, 7]) in terms of belief states in PC+.
+We also show how to formulate conditional planning in PC+. - We discuss how to reduce probabilistic reasoning about actions in PC+ to reasoning in nonmonotonic causal theories [7].
+This is a step towards implementation on top of existing technology (such as the Causal Calculator [14]).

-The work closest in spirit to this paper is perhaps the one by Baral et al. [2], which also proposes a logic-based formalism for probabilistic reasoning about actions.
+The work closest in spirit to this paper is perhaps the one by Baral et al. [3], which also proposes a logic-based formalism for probabilistic reasoning about actions.
 However, there are several crucial differences.
 First, and as a central conceptual difference, our work orthogonally combines quantitative and qualitative uncertainty, in the form of probability distributions and sets of possible alternatives, respectively, while Baral et al. only allow for quantitative uncertainty in the form of probability distributions.
 Note that Baral et al. circumvent the problem of dealing with qualitative uncertainty by making the strong assumption of a uniform distribution whenever the probabilities for possible alternatives are not known.
 Second, Baral et al. allow only for a quite restricted form of probability distributions, which are either uniform distributions or produced from uniform distributions.
 Third, our language PC+ generalizes the action language C+, while Baral et al.'s language generalizes the action language A. Note that C+ is a novel action language that evolved from A and that is much more expressive than A.

-Another important formalism that is related to ours is Poole's independent choice logic [16, 17], which uses a similar way of adding probabilities to an approach based on acyclic logic programs.
+Another important formalism that is related to ours is Poole's independent choice logic [16, 17, 18], which uses a similar way of adding probabilities to an approach based on acyclic logic programs.
 But also here the central conceptual difference is that Poole's independent choice logic does not allow for qualitative uncertainty in addition to quantitative uncertainty.
 Poole circumvents the problem of dealing with qualitative uncertainty by imposing the strong condition of acyclicity on logic programs.
 Furthermore, Poole's work is more inspired by the situation calculus and less by the action languages around \mathcal{A} .